 At SureTest, we’re passionate about providing solutions that not only improve patient care and offer game-changing efficiency but also drastically reduce staff burnout.

-EHR and other third-party testing is a vital function that any healthcare system needs to perform to mitigate risk, ensure patient safety, and validate effectiveness.
+EHR, third-party, and enterprise application testing is a vital function that any healthcare system needs to perform to mitigate risk, ensure patient safety, and validate effectiveness.
 But manual testing requires an immense amount of time, energy, and focus from clinical staff, which drains time from patient care delivery.

 The Freedom to Deliver Care

-SureTest transforms EHR and other third-party application testing so healthcare professionals are free to focus on caring for their communities.
+SureTest transforms EHR, third-party, and enterprise application testing processes so healthcare professionals are free to focus on caring for their communities.

 Our turnkey test automation solution is based on rigorous methodology and combines an extensive script library with a powerful persona engine.
 This revolutionary tool emulates your end-user experiences and validates workflow integrity with precision and speed.